Felamande/tzhblock/README.md

 # tzhblock
-A simple ad block list applying to baidu tieba.
+A simple ad block list applying to baidu.